reasonml/reason/editorSupport/ide-reason/README.md

 - `ide-reason`
 - `language-reason`

-You can do this by creating symlinks from the following locations:
+You can do this by creating symlinks from the following locations, and then running `apm install` from within each of these directories:

 - `~/.atom/packages/ide-reason`
 - `~/.atom/packages/language-reason`

+All of this will be "one click" from the Atom GUI when `Reason` is public.
+For now, this is how you must install Atom plugins from private repos.

 Add this to your Atom config (accessible via the menu `Atom > Open Your Config`):
 Note that you must include a config